ynoproject/ynotranslations/README.md

 * Moucky2333 - Chinese translation of Uneven Dream, Collective Unconscious; Porting of the Chinese translation of Dream Genie; Testing of the Chinese translation of Someday
 * Moustluigi - Initial French translation of Yume 2kki
 * nask - Initial French translation of Yume 2kki
-* nekhnona - Romanian translations of Yume Nikki, Yume 2kki, Uneven Dream
+* nekhnona - Romanian translation of Yume Nikki, Yume 2kki, Uneven Dream
 * Nex0.10 - Porting of the text from the Chinese translation of Dream Genie
-* Niko (Нико) - Spanish translations of Answered Prayers, Muma|Rope, .flow; Spanish translation of Yume 2kki
+* Niko (Нико) - Spanish translation of Answered Prayers, Muma|Rope, .flow; Spanish translation of Yume 2kki
-* nimiala - Toki Pona translations of Yume Nikki, Yume 2kki
+* nimiala - Toki Pona translation of Yume Nikki, Yume 2kki
 * Nulsdodage (Wavyup) - Korean translation of Yume 2kki, Someday, English translation of Mikan Muzou
 * Pats - Spanish translation of Yume Nikki; Rework of the Spanish translation of .flow
 * Plush - Italian translations of .flow, Collective Unconscious